 Are French Bulldogs Good Family Dogs?

-Due to their small size, they also make great apartment dogs.
+Due to French Bulldog sleeping habits and small size, they also make great apartment dogs.

 They are also great for people who are sensitive to loud noises, as they aren’t very vocal and don’t bark much.